 These People Are Your People - Humans in the Age of Automation

-If you can accept that you need automation to stay in business in 2019, it should be obvious by now that you also need those humans.
+If you can accept that you need automation to stay in business this year, it should be obvious by now that you also need those humans.
 They are your customers and clients, the team that drives the work you do, and the resource that will fill the gaps in between.

 In an increasingly tech-focused landscape, it’s easy to lose sight of the “why” and “how” of your business.
 Both roles are filled by people, not processes.
 You do what you do because you know that what you are capable of providing — whatever your field of expertise — because it fulfills a need.
 You have a solution to all manner of pain points, and it’s your customer base, not a room full of servers, that needs the solution.